Continuum effective Hamiltonian for graphene bilayers for an arbitrary smooth lattice deformation from microscopic theories: Discussion

 As mentioned in the introduction, the anomalous decrease of the bandwidth near the magic twist angle promotes the importance of the next-to-leading order terms in setting the anisotropies, thus selecting from the nearly degenerate manifold of correlated states that are obtained if only the leading order terms are kept.
 Instead of listing all of the consequences of the above symmetries on such higher order terms, here we only mention in passing that $C_2\mathcal{T}$ and the combined operation $C_{2x}\mathcal{R}_y$ will be seen to allow for a particularly interesting inter-layer tunneling contact term which, as shown in the companion paper, is the main source of the particle-hole symmetry breaking in the model of Ref.~\cite{KaxirasPRB16}, but which is altogether absent in the Slater-Koster type models\cite{MagaudNL10,KoshinoPRB12,KangVafekPRX}.

-\acknowledgments O.~V.~is supported by NSF DMR-1916958 and is partially funded by the Gordon and Betty Moore Foundation's EPiQS Initiative Grant GBMF11070, National High Magnetic Field Laboratory through NSF Grant No.~DMR-1157490 and the State of Florida.
-J.~K.~acknowledges the support from the NSFC Grant No.~12074276 and the start-up grant of ShanghaiTech University.
+\acknowledgments O.~V.~is supported by NSF DMR-1916958 and is partially funded by the Gordon and Betty Moore Foundation's EPiQS Initiative Grant GBMF11070, National High Magnetic Field Laboratory through NSF Grant No.~DMR-1644479 and the State of Florida.
+J.~K.~acknowledges the support from the NSFC Grant No.~12074276, the Double First-Class Initiative Fund of ShanghaiTech University, and the start-up grant of ShanghaiTech University.
+Part of this work was performed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.